junh1024/junh1024-Documents/Media/MMD making tips.md

 ### Introduction

 This is not a complete beginner's guide, rather a bunch of info & tips.
 And my views/preferences.
-Use [MikuMikuMoving](https://sites.google.com/site/mikumikumovingeng/home) instead of MikuMikuDance cuz it has a better workflow & tools.
+Use [MikuMikuMoving](https://sites.google.com/site/mikumikumovingeng/home) instead of MikuMikuDance since it has a better workflow & tools.
 KFS & lipsync depend on MMM.

 ## How the system works